baharehsorouri/Homework_4/README.md

 | fold -w 60 \
 > $processed/unitigs.fa

+n50 unitigs.fa # should give you n50 number
 ```
 2. Compare your assembly to the contig assembly (not the scaffold assembly!) from Drosophila melanogaster on FlyBase using a dotplot constructed with MUMmer (Hint: use faSplitByN as demonstrated in class)